 “I think it’s important to look for mentors that think differently than you,” she said.

-Finally, Mrs. Ryan provided attendees advice on maintaining a work-life balance with their careers, noting that with balance, you can make it all count.
-She has successfully discovered that the things she learns with her husband and children at home can often be applicable at work, and vice versa.
+Finally, Mrs. Ryan provided attendees advice on maintaining a work-life balance with their careers.
+She noted that with balance, you can make it all count.
+Mrs. Ryan has successfully discovered that the things she learns with her husband and children at home can often be applicable at work, and vice versa.

 When asked what she would do differently looking back on her successful career, she simply said, “I would not beat myself up so much.
 Somewhere along the line I learned that I didn’t have to have an ‘A’ in everything.”